wilyamx/uisnakegame/README.md

 - [Gameplay] User will force to play casual game if unable to load game configuration file.
 - [Gameplay] Save the user last game progress and continue to play.
 - [Gameplay] Support both orientation in the game environment only.
+- [Gameplay] Has the option to reset data
 - [Leaderboard] Active user will be highlighted in the leaderboard to motivate increase ranking.
 - [Leaderboard] Separate leaderboard map-based and casual play mode.
 - [Leaderboard] User ranking will update every complete of the stage.